 It’s taken a while, but I’ve finally whipped up this little think piece about Black K-pop fans and I’m still unconfident as to if I did this proper justice.
-It actually had several different versions before I settled on this one version that’s semi-serious, semi-funny and is broken up into chapters instead of one big piece.
+It actually had several different versions before I settled on this one version that’s semi-serious, semi-funny and is broken up into other similar posts instead of one big piece.
 That, I believe was my main two struggles on writing up this one.
 I was also really worried on how to write it without someone hunting me down and blasting my Twitter but, this is my blog and I wanted to add my own spin to some things that I have seen or personally witnessed during my time as a fan of K-pop.

 The following paragraphs just touch upon the first topic found within this monster of a theme.
 Hopefully, some sort of remote interest from the one reader I have (say hi!) but I feel as if the interest won’t be there necessarily so it’s up in the works for now.
 Plus, these think pieces take quite a while to make and I suck at time management–someone help me.